 For any firm to succeed, it needs highly specialized staff.
 In the crypto space, successful projects are more than the engineering teams.
 It also employs individuals with other specializations, including business people, marketers, designers, community coordinators, and many others.

 6. Anonymous Team

 Days when anonymous teams would front cryptos are long gone.
-Back then, the mystery surrounding Bitcoin made that possible even standard.
+Back then, the mystery surrounding Bitcoin made that possible and even standard.
 However, the increased incidences of scam ventures and ineptitude have changed this.

 7. Low Team Engagement

 Developers ought to engage the public through other fora besides their repository activity.
 Active blogging and tweeting connect the founders with the market.
-The developers must-attend conferences and the team needs to interact with the crypto community.
+The developers must attend conferences, and the team needs to interact with the crypto community.
 A lack of engagement signifies a team’s waning momentum.
 They may have run out of the impetus to drive their venture.